 Funlola Coker is a sculptor from Lagos, Nigeria.

-Coker’s work has been exhibited at the Fuller Craft Museum, TONE Gallery, the National Ornamental Metal Museum, and a solo exhibition at Brooklyn Metal Works.
+Coker’s work has been exhibited at the Fuller Craft Museum, TONE Gallery, the National Ornamental Metal Museum, including a solo exhibition at Brooklyn Metal Works.
 Collections include Brooklyn Metal Works and the National Ornamental Metal Museum.
-In 2020, Coker received the Arts Memphis Arts Accelerator grant, and was a 2022 Thayer Fellowship recipient from the SUNY Rockefeller Institute of Government.
-Coker holds an MFA in Studio Art from the State University of New York at New Paltz and is currently the first Artist + Educator in residence at Montserrat College of Art.
+Coker has received awards such as the Thayer Fellowship from the SUNY Rockefeller Institute of Government (2022), a residency fellowship at Mass MoCA (2023) and the Wagner Foundation Artadia Boston Award (2024).
+Coker holds an MFA in Studio Art from the State University of New York at New Paltz, and is currently a Wagner Foundation resident artist at Boston Center for the Arts.

 Statement

-I work with sculptural installations that employ craft-based technologies.
 Texture is the foundation for my sculptures and a tether to past experiences.
 Using objects as a gateway into memories, I build vignettes and tableaus of familiar settings.
 I incorporate contemporary themes such as Africanfuturism, speculative fiction, and world-building to inform my narrative explorations.
-Though fictional, my sculptures reference functional objects and serve specific purposes in the slippery space – tools of navigation, devices, and shrines reside in the insatiable void of memory.
-To establish a direct connection to the Yoruba people, objects are crafted in metal – cast, electroformed, and fabricated; stone – chiseled and carved; plant fibers – knotted and braided.
-Ultimately, my objects and sculptures are supported by the larger narrative in my writing.
+Though fictional, my sculptures reference functional objects and serve specific purposes in the slippery space – tools of navigation, devices, and shrines reside in this insatiable void of memory.
+Objects are crafted in metal – electroformed and fabricated; in stone – chiseled and carved to establish a direct connection to the Yoruba people.